-\textbf{Multi-scale Fusion:} To endow a single pixel with enough information, We use four different convolution operations before single pixels are sampled off, including a $1\times 1$ convolution with 256 channels and three $3\times 3$ convolutions with dilation rates at [2, 4, 6], and each has 128 channels.
-After concatenating these feature maps, each single pixel carries morphological information across various scales and has large receptive fields embedded.
-Note that the actual receptive field of consecutive convolutions and atrous convolutions is larger than the corresponding anchor size which is up to about 15, As noted above, we do it deliberately since the sampled pixel may not locate at the very center of an instance, it has to see `wider' for better capturing information of the entire instance.
-In order to select which pixels are possible to generate good mask, We first generate 9 anchor boxes on each pixel.
-If any one of its 9 boxes has an overlap larger than 0.7 (higher than the box training positive threshold of 0.5) with any instances, then we set this pixel to be a positive sample for training and its label is the instance's mask that is resized to $32\times 32$ pixels.
-Note that pixels that are near the same instance have exactly the same training target, since they all locates on the same instance.
+In order to retrieve the positive pixels, we first generate 9 anchor boxes on each pixel.
+If any one of the 9 boxes has an overlap larger than 0.7 (higher than 0.5, the box training positive threshold) with any instance, we set this pixel to be a positive sample for training and its label will be used to attain the instance mask.
+Hence, the pixels near the same instance have exactly the same training targets.
 More details are in Figure 6.
-We set the positive threshold to 0.7 because it is very clear that the higher the overlap threshold, the more probable it is that the sampled pixel is located close to the center of the instance, and vice versa.
-We need to leverage the best threshold for several reasons.
-First, a low threshold usually results in more sampled pixels being outside the instances, which makes it very hard to generate a preferable and accurate mask and makes training too difficult.
-In contrast, a high threshold makes the training relatively easy, but results in the network lacking robustness and stability.
-This is simply because during evaluation or inference, we sample pixels that correspond to the highest 100 classification scores, and we cannot guarantee that these pixels are at the very center of instances.
+It is very clear that the higher the overlap threshold, the more probable the sampled pixel is the center of the instance, and vice versa.
+We need to leverage how to determine the best threshold.
+First, a low threshold usually results in more sampled pixels locating outside the instances, which makes it very hard to generate a preferable and accurate mask and makes the training difficult.
+In contrast, a high threshold makes the training relatively easy, but results in the instability of the network.
+This is simply because we sample pixels that correspond to the highest 100 classification scores during inference, but we cannot guarantee that these pixels are at the very center of the instances.
 Therefore, appropriately setting the overlap threshold becomes vital for training mask branch.
 In our ablation studies, we compare how different thresholds affect the final mAP.
 According to our results, a 0.7 threshold achieves robustness while retaining easy training.